Paul-mwaura/Regression-Models-Independent-Project/README.md

 > L2 and l1 regularization constrain model coefficients to prevent overfitting.
 L2 regularization constrains model coefficients using a Euclidian norm.

 > L2 regularization can drive some coefficients toward zero, usually not to zero.
 On the other hand, l1 regularization can drive model coefficients to zero.

+> Elastic Net regression allows for the implementation of both L1 and L2 regularization techniques.

 # Algorithms Used
 > Linear Regression